DataSnowman/Ed-Fi-Azure/README.md

 **Note** that you will be deploying a number of Azure resources into your Azure Subscription when either clicking on the `Deploy to Azure` button below, or by alternatively deploying by using an ARM template and parameters file via the Azure CLI.

-## Deploy Bike Buyer Template to Azure
+## Choices for Provisioning

+You can provision using the Deploy to Azure button below or by using the Azure CLI.

+### Provisioning using the Azure Portal

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FDataSnowman%2FEd-Fi-Azure%2Fmaster%2Fsetup%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>